Are you aware of some of the common ACGME residency program requirements?

 What is the ACGME’s training platform for the tens of thousands of individuals involved in administration and resident education in these 9,977 programs?
 What is the documentation of their ongoing learning and the guarantee of their proficiency?

 What if the ACGME is not capable of the oversight and guarantees that its expensive stamp of approval costs?
-What if this monopoly accreditation agency’s stamp gives false assurance of program quality and stability, and in some cases, perhaps even provides cover to programs which do harm – shielding them from scrutiny, from liability and from the need to improve?
+What if this monopoly accreditation agency’s stamp gives false assurances of program quality and stability, and in some cases, perhaps even provides cover to programs which do harm – shielding them from scrutiny, from liability, and from the need to improve?
 What if high level administrators scoff in the face of resident complaints by saying, “we’ve had our site visit.
 Obviously, there’s no problem here!”
 What if the ACGME is the physician education industry’s equivalent to Moody’s credit rating agency which in 2007 stamped AAA rating status on the many Too Big To Fail Banks (which similarly paid for the rating agency’s stamp themselves) right up to the moment that they were all shown to be failing and bankrupt?
 Moody’s had the oversight of the US Securities and Exchange Commission (SEC), yet misled the world in the false creditworthiness of the the most prominent institutions in the world’s financial system.
-What oversight does the ACGME have?
+What public or Congressional oversight does the ACGME have?
+(That answer is “none.”)
 Is it possible that the ACGME is no better than Moody’s at providing accurate ratings?
 Is there similarly a moral hazard in the educational rating agency, as in the financial rating agency, in which both receive massive cash flows to provide a façade of institutional compliance and health, while others are left to pay the price and bear the consequences of having trusted the false rating?

 Our Programs.
 Our Future.
 Our Responsibility.